yasumat/SemiCalibratedPS/README.md

 Conventional Photometric Stereo assumes calibration of *both* light directions and intensities.
 Semi-calibrated photometric stereo only assumes the known light directions, but the light intensities (and camera exposures as well) are treated unknown.
+The unknown light intensities are simultaneously estimated together with surface normal.
+It eliminates the need for calibrating light intensities, and allows the use of auto-exposure of the camera without remembering the camera parameter, such as shutter-speed.

 ### How to use?